Ultrafilters in the random real model: A Gruff ultrafilter from a multiple -pathway

 \section{A Gruff ultrafilter from a multiple $\mathfrak{d}$ -pathway}

-We now turn our attention to ultrafilters on the rational numbers\footnote{When discussing the rational numbers, we always assume it is equipped with its usual topology.}.
-A particularly nice combinatorial feature of $\mathbb{Q}$ (which is no longer true for the the real numbers), is that it has no \emph{Bernstein subsets}.
+We now turn our attention to ultrafilters on the rational numbers\footnote{When discussing the rational numbers, we always assume it is equipped with its usual topology.}, which we denote by $\mathbb{Q}$.
+A particularly nice combinatorial feature of the rational numbers (which is not true for the real numbers), is that it has no \emph{Bernstein subsets}.
 In other words, if we split the rational numbers into two pieces, then at least one of them contains a perfect subset\footnote{Recall that perfect sets are non-empty.}.
 This property motivates the following definition:

 \begin{definition} Let $\mathcal{U}$ be an ultrafilter on $\mathbb{Q}.$ We say that $\mathcal{U}$ is a \emph{Gruff ultrafilter }if it has a base of perfect sets. \end{definition}

 \qquad\ \ \